This post covers the following sections from my init.

 Notes:

 The ':after' in the use package declaration gets emacs to run this code only after specified modes are called.
 The commands does the same only with commands called.
 The hooks autostart emmet on modes.
-I unbinded some key configurations that conflicted with my own.
+You can unbinded key configurations that conflicted with your own.

-I use Emmet a lot for html tags.
-To run it, put cursor after some keys typed and press C-j.
+You can use Emmet to complete html tags.
+To run it, put the cursor after some characters typed and press C-j.

 Yasnippet